Florence Kasumba

 Florence Kasumba (born 26 October 1976) is a Ugandan-born German actress.
-She is best known for her portrayal of Ayo in the Marvel Cinematic Universe films Captain America: Civil War (2016), Black Panther (2018), Avengers: Infinity War (2018), and Black Panther: Wakanda Forever (2022), as well as the Disney+ series The Falcon and the Winter Soldier (2021).
+She is best known for her portrayal of Ayo in the Marvel Cinematic Universe, including the films Captain America: Civil War (2016), Black Panther (2018), Avengers: Infinity War (2018), Black Panther: Wakanda Forever (2022), and the Disney+ series The Falcon and the Winter Soldier (2021).
 She is also known for her acting in German and Dutch films.
-She also played Senator Acantha in Wonder Woman (2017), Shenzi in The Lion King (2019), and the Wicked Witch of the East in the NBC television series Emerald City (2017).
+She played Senator Acantha in Wonder Woman (2017), Shenzi in The Lion King (2019), and the Wicked Witch of the East in the NBC television series Emerald City (2017).

 Early life

 Florence Kasumba was born on 26 October 1976 in Kampala, Uganda.
 She spent her childhood in Essen, Germany, where she attended elementary school and high school.
 After watching the musical Starlight Express at the age of 12, she was inspired to become a performer.
 She earned her degree in acting, singing, and dancing from Fontys University of Applied Sciences in Tilburg, the Netherlands.
 Kasumba is fluent in German, English, and Dutch.
 She resides in Berlin, Germany.